TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

-To assess the importance of temporal and channel information, we conducted three ablation experiments: ablation of temporal information, ablation of channel information, and ablation of both at the same time.
-As shown in Table \ref{ablation}, it is evident that both temporal and channel information play a crucial role in the performance of the TableTime model.
-Among temporal and channel information, the former is more important, which further confirms the importance of temporal information in time series modeling.
+To assess the importance of timestamps and channel information, we conduct three ablation experiments: ablation of timestamps, ablation of channel information, and ablation of both.
+As shown in Table~\ref{ablation}, it is evident that both timestamps and channel information play a crucial role in the performance of TableTime.
+Among these, the former is more important, which further confirms the importance of temporal information for time series modeling.